EldritchIHC/tt04-pwm-peripheral/README.md

 ## Configuration

 The peripheral has multiple 8bit registers to configure each PWM module.
 The addresses are 6bit wide.
 The address map is available in the 'doc' folder.
-To configure the peripheric firstly set the write enable pin high and set the pins ui_in[7:2] with the desired address.
-After that set the ui_io[7:0] pins with the configuration needed to obtain the right behavior.
-For testing, the configutaion of the peripheral has been done using a Microblaze microcontroller(see below).
+To configure the peripheric firstly set the write enable pin high and set the pins ui_in[7:2] with the register address.
+After that set the ui_io[7:0] pins with the configuration needed to obtain the desired behavior.
+For testing, the configuration of the peripheral has been done using a Microblaze microcontroller(see below).
 A driver library written that runs on Raspberry Pico should be available for the final ASIC.

 ## Testbenches and Verification